ArthurHoa/gpu-vs-cpu/README.md

 ## Max running threads

-Execution speed of 1'000'000'000 instructions depending on the number of threads in the CUDA grid.
-For my own GPU.
+Execution speed of 1'000'000'000 instructions depending on the number of threads in the CUDA grid for my own GPU.

 ![png](time-per-thread/time1.png)